wellingtonlopes/eldoradoapp/README.md

 --Once you find the medic you want you can schedule an appointment with them by clicking on "Schedule" and selecting a date and time.

 Finally, you can add doctors by clicking on the button on the bottom of the page.
---Add the name of the doctor and select one of our available specialties before saving their info on the system.
+  -Add the name of the doctor and select one of our available specialties before saving their info on the system.

-#### See Appointments
+### See Appointments

 By selecting the "Appointments" section on the side-bar menu, you will see a table with all the upcoming appointments for the user logged in.
---Go to the Doctors page, schedule a new appointment and come back to see it live on the table.
+  -Go to the Doctors page, schedule a new appointment and come back to see it live on the table.

-#### Sign Out
+### Sign Out

 Once you're satisfied you can select the "Sign Out" section of the side-bar menu to sign out of the page and go back to the Sign In page.